DistributedSystemsGroup/Spark-TPC-DS/README.md

 This code uses this library from Databricks: https://github.com/databricks/spark-sql-perf

-To compile put the jar compiled from the above library in lib/ and then run `build/sbt package`
+To compile put the jar compiled from the above library in lib/ and then run `build/sbt assembly`

 To execute the following arguments must be provided: